mossmatters/BIOL6302/Week7_Support/README.md

 Instead, a much more rigorous application of the tree hypothesis tests is to test for topological constraint.
 First, a tree is inferred without constraint on its topology (a normal maximum likelihood search).
 Another search is then conducted with some constraints – for example, one clade may be forced to be monophyletic.
 The two trees are then compared using the KH, SH, and AU tests.

-For this exercise, we will constrain the `primates.nex` inference to force humans and gorillas to be monophyletic.
-Reload and execute the file in PAUP to clear all analysis.
+For this exercise, we will constrain the primate inference to force humans and gorillas to be monophyletic.
+Execute the `primates_constraint.nex` file and  clear all previous analysis.
+The `primates_constraint.nex` file contains an extra block that defines a Newick-style tree with the constraint: `Homo_sapiens` and `Gorilla` on one side, everything else on the other side.

-**COMMAND LINE VERSION** `execute primates.nex` (Enter `Y` when it prompts)
+**COMMAND LINE VERSION** `execute primates_constraint.nex` (Enter `Y` when it prompts)

-The constraint tree is located on GitHub under `constraint.tre`.
-Select Load Constraints in the Analysis menu and select the constraint.tre Repeat the maximum likelihood heuristic search, but be sure to select the constraints in the first tab.
+Repeat the maximum likelihood heuristic search, but be sure to select the `humangorilla` constraints in the first tab.

-**COMMAND LINE VERSION** Load the constraint tree: `loadconstr file=constraint.tre` Conduct a likelihood search with the constraint:
+**COMMAND LINE VERSION** Conduct a likelihood search with the constraint:

 `hsearch addseq=random nreps=100 nbest=no enforce=yes`